VirgilSecurity/virgil-crypto-c/docs/module.md

 uid:
     Unique component identifier represents name that uniquely identifies component within modules hierarchy.
 The uid attribute is optional.

-size:
-    Define possible size types for instances and array of instances.
-The size attribute is optional.
-It can take one of the following values:

-Value: Meaning:
-1: Size of the type is one byte.
-2: Size of the type is two bytes.
-4: Size of the type is three bytes.
-8: Size of the type is four bytes.
-null_terminated: String size or array size is defined by distance from the first to the termination symbol.
-given: String size or array size is defined by the client.
-known: Array size is known at compile time or during runtime, so it can be obtained by the client side and passed to the method as argument.
-fixed: Array size is known at compile time so it can be checked.
-derived: Array size can be statically derived during array initialization.

 access:
     Defines access rights to the instance and/or array of instances.
 The